prisma/prisma1/docs/1.14/04-Reference/05-Prisma-Servers-&-DBs/01-Prisma-Servers/01-Overview.md

 </InfoBox>

-When you're running `prisma deploy` for a Prisma API, there are two scenarios with respect to the targeted Prisma server:
+When you're running `prisma1 deploy` for a Prisma API, there are two scenarios with respect to the targeted Prisma server:

 - The `endpoint` property in `prisma.yml` is **specified**.
 In this case, the CLI will directly deploy the API to that endpoint.
 - The `endpoint` property in `prisma.yml` is **not specified**.
 In this case, the Prisma CLI wizard will prompt you with a few questions, construct the `endpoint` for you and deploy the API to the corresponding server.
 It also writes the `endpoint` into `prisma.yml`, this will be used as the default for future deploys.
-To bring up the wizard again, you can run `prisma deploy --new` or remove the `endpoint` manually from `prisma.yml`.
+To bring up the wizard again, you can run `prisma1 deploy --new` or remove the `endpoint` manually from `prisma.yml`.

 ## Channels